ibarlow/chilloutandwatchsomecatgifs/README.md

 Chill out and watch some cat gifs

-All the real work is happpening over on the [gh-pages branch](https://github.com/ibarlow/chilloutandwatchsomecatgifs/tree/gh-pages).
+All the real work is happpening over on [this other repo](https://github.com/chilloutandwatchsomecatgifs/chilloutandwatchsomecatgifs.github.io).